JoshLocke/FS-Laws/Select Committees Act.md

 &nbsp;&nbsp;&nbsp; (e) Individuals present at a Select Committee proceeding for the purpose of being questioned must be sworn to honesty before an officer of the Firestone Government.
 Violation of this oath shall be considered Perjury as outlined in the Firestone Criminal Code

-&nbsp;&nbsp;&nbsp; (f) It shall be Contempt of Congress to dishonestly answer any question pertinent to the Select Committee’s official purpose, except for questions that: would infringe on the individual’s constitutional rights, such as the right against self-incrimination; where answering the question could breach another state law (i.e. classification statutes); or where answering the question would violate privilege afforded by state law.
+&nbsp;&nbsp;&nbsp; (f) To dishonestly answer any question pertinent to the Select Committee’s official purpose shall be considered Contempt of Congress as outlined in the Firestone Criminal Code.
+Except for questions that: would infringe on the individual’s constitutional rights, such as the right against self-incrimination; where answering the question could breach another state law (i.e. classification statutes); or where answering the question would violate privilege afforded by state law.
 Only members of the Select Committee may ask questions in proceedings.

+**§10 Information Provided or Surrendered to a Select Committee**

+&nbsp;&nbsp;&nbsp; (a) Select Committees under this Act, with a simple majority vote, shall have the authority to request any government department, executive agency, or other governmental body recognized by state, county, or municipal law, to provide copies of information, such as Discord channels, documentation, and/or records, except for where such information is classified or otherwise privileged under law and/or where the information under request has no bearing on the select committee’s stated purpose

+&nbsp;&nbsp;&nbsp; (b) Except for where expressly permitted by state law or authorized by the Select Committee in a simple-majority vote, it shall be Contempt of Congress for any person to knowingly redact or alter any information ordered by a Select Committee.

+&nbsp;&nbsp;&nbsp; (c) A department, agency, or other governmental body head or the Governor may request the Select Committee keep the ordered information confidential and to privately deliver this information to the Select Committee; however, it shall be at the discretion of the Select Committee and its members wether or not to honor the request.

+&nbsp;&nbsp;&nbsp; (d) A department, agency, or other governmental body head or the Governor may - within the scope of the law - volunteer classified information to a Select Committee.
+This information must remain classified and may only be distributed beyond the Select Committee if there is a lawful reason and within the scope of the law.

+&nbsp;&nbsp;&nbsp; (e) Any whistleblower who confidentially provides classified information to a Select Committee, where the information reasonably shows a criminal offense relevant to the Select Committee’s purpose has been committed, and who clearly indicates to the members that the information is in fact classified and that they are providing it as a whistleblower, shall be protected from both liability (civil and/or criminal) and disciplinary action (in any way) so long as they acted reasonably and with a good faith belief that the information provided shows a crime has been committed.
+It shall be unlawful for any person to retaliate against a whistleblower who provides information to a Select Committee.

+&nbsp;&nbsp;&nbsp; (f) A whistleblower must have attempted to report the offense to the Governor or the Attorney General prior to disclosing the information to a Select Committee.
+However, this is not necessary if it can be reasonably shown that there was or would have been a threat of retaliation against the whistleblower or his associates and acquaintances.

+&nbsp;&nbsp;&nbsp; (g) Classified information, provided voluntarily or by a whistleblower, must remain classified (unless declassified by law) and cannot be distributed beyond the select committee’s membership except for where permitted by state law.

+&nbsp;&nbsp;&nbsp; (h) Whereas the Select Committee is reviewing, considering, accessing, or discussing information, details, etc. which are classified, the proceeding must be closed and may not be visible to any individual outside of the select committee (unless, in a closed proceeding, the select committee is questioning or discussing with an individual who is lawfully authorized to access the information or is an individual that has surrendered the pertinent classified information to the committee)